naagaraa/metode-skripsi/src/metode/winnowing/readme.md

 ## improve :warning:

-done can improve multiple string, but now need to find count similarity
+done can improve multiple string, but now need to find decript hash for find text for make highlight same or similary text

 ## Similarity Calculate